igorpadua/Dracula-kde/README.md

-Esse é o Dracula kde um tema para o Plasma com paleta de cores do Dracula theme e baseado no Layan Kde
+This is Dracula kde a theme for Plasma with Dracula theme color palette and based on Layan Kde

-Neste repositório você encontra:
+In this repository you find:

 - Aurorae Themes
 - Kvantum Themes